sarahciston/shequalifies/posts/field3-zineKit.md

 - continually iterative, slow and explorative, rather than strictly goal-oriented
 - community-focused, often in domestic or caretaking spaces, work that is functioning or proving as well as expressing

-#### how to write nonviolent creative code, from p5.js
+#### how to write nonviolent creative code
-- honor the land
-- honor the body
-- honor the small
-- honor the exchange

-For details, see [p5.js Contributors Conference](https://docs.google.com/presentation/d/19xxc2zWWdFMAQjT6tRdN5ZU13vAKSwM7jojaC2U4F6Q/edit#slide=id.g5fc8f78ea6_1_99){:target="_blank"}
+"honor the land, honor the body, honor the small, honor the exchange" [p5.js Contributors Conference](https://docs.google.com/presentation/d/19xxc2zWWdFMAQjT6tRdN5ZU13vAKSwM7jojaC2U4F6Q/edit#slide=id.g5fc8f78ea6_1_99){:target="_blank"}

 #### creative code collective
 MA+P's Creative Code Collective values include (and we continue to develop these in community):
 - cooperation not competition
 - scrappy artistic strategies not perfect code
-- open-source first
-- do-it-together, creativity as collective wayfinding
+- creativity as collective wayfinding
 - project-based and process-oriented
 - growth not perfection
 </section>

 <section class="zine-page page-7" markdown="1">